wp-plugins/redi-restaurant-reservation/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 14.0221 =
+* Added alternative time picker for better reservation time selection on mobile devices
+* Added limits to text areas
+* Moved all texts to language files

 = 14.0114 =
 * Added support for multiple places (for basic package users)